wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 == Description ==

+The plugin is available in English, German (Deutsch) and Persian (Farsi).

+= Lightweight, simple and effective =

 No huge widget with hundreds of options.
 This plugin is based on the well-known WordPress default widget 'Recent Posts' and enhanced to display thumbnails of the posts.

 The thumbnails will be built from the featured image of a post or of the first image in the post content.
 If there is neither a featured image nor a content image then you can define a default thumbnail.

 The thumbnails appears left-aligned to the post titles.
 You can set the width and heigth of the thumbnails in the list.

-The widget is available in english and german.
+The widget is available in english, german and persian.

 = Options you can set =